jyrgenn/jpylib/doc/jpylib.md

 have at hand for my own daily python programming.
 It shall include all the things I have developed and want to re-use — modules, small utility functions, and things.
-These are more or less independent functionalisties that I didn't find readily available in the usual libraries in the way I like them.
+These are more or less independent functionalities that I didn't find readily available in the usual libraries in the way I like them.
 Some are present, like command-line option argument parsing, but not in a way that I find convenient to use; others are not found at all.

+(If any of this is indeed in the standard library and I just missed it, I'll appreciate a hint.)

 This documentation is a work in progress.